In Depth Baby Product Reviews Led by a Pediatrician

 Pairing with a Car Seat?

 If you hope to pair your stroller with a compatible infant car seat, we recommend choosing your car seat first.
-Because car seats are so important and safety-critical, we think this choice should be made first, and then a stroller that meets your needs and works with your car seat should be chosen.
-Luckily, many of the strollers work well with various infant car seats from popular brands, including the award winners from our best infant car seat review.
+Because car seats are so important and safety-critical, we think this choice takes precedence over a stroller.
+Luckily, many strollers work well with infant car seats from popular brands, including the award winners from our infant car seat review.

 Where are You Strolling?

-Where you plan to use your stroller the most and the kind of terrain you'll be traversing is a major factor in overall stroller satisfaction.
+Where you plan to use your stroller the most and the kind of terrain you'll be traversing are significant factors in overall stroller satisfaction.
 A jogging stroller might be a no-go if you are a city dweller strolling on crowded city sidewalks or in small cafes.
-However, if you plan to visit parks, go hiking, or like to run, a standard traditional stroller isn't going to meet your needs.
+However, if you plan to visit parks, go hiking, or like to run, a standard traditional stroller is less likely to meet your needs.
 We recommend paying close attention to maneuverability and the kind of tires on each stroller to find the one that is right for your plans.

 Features to Consider